 Today, I seek refuge in it…

 And the Countess put the pen down and edged towards the door at the sound of a despairing knock on the old teak door of the palace basement.
-The sound of her feet was the only sound in the large room coupled with her noisy racing heart.
+The sound of her feet was the only sound in the large room.
 She opened the creaking door slowly to find her maid Dahlia standing in front of her with tears welling up in her hopeless eyes.

 “The announcements are made Madame, the Count is marrying his mistress tomorrow” and Dahlia choked on her words falling on the ground with grief, “I’m so sorry Madame, I’m so sorry….” and her trailing words transformed into a deep sigh.
 The Countess lifted her on her feet and spoke in her honey laced voice with a confidence that she had never worn before, “its okay Dahlia, don’t grieve for me.
 I just found a lover that will never leave me or betray me and just stay by my side without asking for anything.”